spyboy-productions/r4ven/image/readme.txt

-Target image will be saved here in this folder and it will be also sent to Discord server through your Discord webhook.
+Target image will be saved here in this folder and it will be also sent to your Discord server through your Discord webhook.